SpatialFuturesLab/MR-UAV/README.md

 ### 1. Capture Points from Rigid Bodies
 1. __Define Rigid Body (Windows)__
-   * Create a rigid body in Motive(Windows) using a minimum of 3 markers
+   * Create a rigid body in Motive using a minimum of 3 markers
    * Label it using the naming convention GeomToolX where X is an upper case letter (A-Z)

 2. __Run Python Script (Ubuntu)__